byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/summer-2025.md

 I climbed my first three fourteeners this summer: Grays Peak, Torries Peak, and Mount Bierstadt.
 Though I've lived in Colorado my entire life, my time in the mountains has previously been limited to high mountain lakes or scenic trails not involving a summit.
-Before, I went to the mountains to be alone with my thoughts in nature.
-However, my roommate, Jose, has been getting into fourteeners and was gracious enough to invite me to several!
-I found them to be a fun way to experience the mountains, albeit for completely different reasons than the sort of outdoorsmanship I am accustomed to.
-Climbing a fourteener feels like a social event where everyone has the same goal and is encouraging each other to achieve it.
+I went to the mountains to be alone with my thoughts in nature.
+However, my roommate, Jose, has been getting into fourteeners and was gracious enough to invite me.
+I found them to be a fun way to experience the mountains, albeit for completely different reasons than I am accustomed to.
+Climbing a fourteener is a social event; everyone faces the same challenge and encourages each other to surmount it.
 That said, the three mountains I summited are probably the three most crowded in Colorado, so I don't know what the experience is like at lower-traffic mountains.

 Overall, I enjoyed trying this new form of getting outdoors, but I think I